• Privacy Policy

 • Verify Impact: View citation counts and h-index data in real-time.

 Expert Insight: It is a common mistake to rely solely on the web interface.
 Extensions allow you to carry the power of Google Scholar with you across the entire internet.
-If you see a researcher mentioned in a news story, you can highlight their name and use an extension to see what’s on their publication list instantly.
+If you see a researcher mentioned in a news story, you can highlight their name and use an extension to see what is on their publication list instantly.

 Official Google Scholar Extensions